-Parents have the right to exclude their children from videotaping, audio recording, school pictures, other photography or participation involving printed materials or on the Internet.
-Parents should provide such documentation to the school office, otherwise, they must fill out the photo/video release form.
+Parents/guardians have the right to exclude their children from videotaping, audio recording, school pictures, other photography or participation involving printed materials or on the internet.
+Parents/guardians should provide such documentation to the school office, otherwise, they must fill out the photo/video release form.
+This media authorization and release is embedded within the online registration process, so the written form is not required, unless a family wishes to change their preference during the course of the school year.